Taking The Next Step To Better Hearing

 - Tympanometry - we will test the middle ear system for any signs of fluid or other pathologies to determine if you require further medical examination

 If the tests confirm a hearing loss that could benefit from a hearing aid, your Audiologist or Audiometrist will discuss suitable technology and style options with you.
-To learn more about what to expect at your hearing assessment watch our short video.
+To learn more about what to expect at your hearing test watch our short video.